codezonediitj/pydatastructs/README.md

 About
 -----

 This project aims to be a Python package for various data structures in computer science.
-We are also working on the development of various algorithms including parallel algorithms.
-To the best of our knowledge, a well-designed library/package which has covered most of the data structures and algorithms including their parallel implementation doesn't exist.
+We are also working on the development of algorithms including their parallel implementations.
+To the best of our knowledge, a well-designed library/package which has covered most of the data structures and algorithms including their parallel implementation doesn't exist yet.

 Once the software design becomes more stable after a few releases of this package in the near future, we also aim to provide APIs for the code in C++ and Java as well.

 Installation
 ------------